Receiving the Authorization to Fill a Vacant Position

 PeopleAdmin (PA) Posting -- Authorization to Search and Place Position Announcements

 Once granted the approval to fill a position, the department/library must submit a written description of its recruitment plans through the appropriate dean/director to Faculty Recruitment.
-A PA posting must be submitted for every regular full-time faculty, certain full-time research faculty, or librarian positions.
+For every regular full-time faculty, certain full-time research faculty, or librarian positions, a PA posting must be submitted.
 To avoid processing delays, all applicable fields on this form must be completed and supporting materials, including draft position announcements, must be submitted simultaneously.

 For a copy of the PeopleAdmin Faculty/Librarian Administrators User's Guide or PeopleAdmin Faculty/Librarian Search Committee User's Guide, please contact [email protected].

 - Diversity Advocate

 - Federal and Local Laws and Executive Orders Affecting Recruitment and Employment

 - Suggestions and Resources for Achieving a Diverse Applicant Pool

 - Variances from Standard Recruitment Procedures